MetOffice/simulation-systems/source/WorkingPractices/reviews.rst

 then they may have suggestions for other suitable reviewers or you can approach anyone who would have good insight into the changes made.

+Changes that have a linked LFRic Core ticket should find a SciTech reviewer from the CCD Team.

 The review process will iterate between the developer and reviewer until the changes made are agreed to be of sufficient quality.
 The SciTech reviewer will fill in a :ref:`SciTech Review Checklist <template>` which makes sure all